 This course is an analysis of innovation and change management frameworks in a rapidly changing business environment.
 Students explore the concepts and methodologies related to innovation and change management.
 Students learn about best practices for organizational change and creating cultures of innovation.
 Topics covered include the reasons for change, factors that influence change, and how change affects all aspects of business.

-Students will research, prepare, and present in-depth analysis of a current managerial problem facing health care administrators.
-Students are expected to apply a wide variety of concepts presented in other courses including the impact of the problem on human resources, organizational culture, leadership, finances, operations, policy and strategic operational goals.
+Students conduct an in-depth analysis of a current managerial situation facing health care administrators.
+Students apply strategies to influence the impact of the situation on human resources, organizational culture, leadership, finances, operations, policy, and strategic and operational goals.

 Students must have the following academic requirements to be eligible: